Kaju Katli is one of the most popular Indian sweets recipes.

 - Powder the cashews in a grinder until its fine powder.
 (Do not over grind the cashews as they turn oily)

 - Heat a pan over medium heat.
-Add water and sugar.
+Add water and sugar to it.

-- Let it boil until sugar is completely dissolved.
+- Stir well and let it boil until sugar is completely dissolved.

 - Boil it for one more minute.
 (You just need a thin syrup)